elephantscale/es-training-new/machine-learning/generic/Text-Analytics-Vectorization.md

 - What is the result when searching for the term __the__ ?

-- We get all documents : doc-1, doc-2,  doc-3
+- We get all documents: doc-1, doc-2, doc-3

 - Most common words will be present in many documents
     - like stop words (is, the, and ...)